ftuyama/duel-links-bot/README.md

 # Duellink-PC-Bot
 Simple bot with GUI using Autoit languange for farming Duellink PC.
-This is active project and I check it daily.

 **Feature**
   - Gate duel: duel any available legendary duelist in the gate.
 You must set key amount manually